 The Forum has a Panel (not a committee) of villagers who represent activities taking place and the resources of the village eg Telephone Box, 3Cs, Projects, Litter Picking, Marquee, etc. Anyone can join the Forum as long as they represent a village activity taking place or planned.

 Once a year we produce a report, distribute it to villagers and ask for feedback and ideas for activities.
-This year (2021) that process was superseded by the BBC donation process.

 And that’s it!!!